-To build a FPV Quadcopter successfully follow some tips before you start and during your work:
+To build an FPV Quadcopter successfully follow some tips before you start and during your work:

-- Distance from frame center to the arms is important in case of setting different size of propellers.
-For example you can fix 5 inches propellers on the QAV 250 Mini FPV Carbon Fiber Frame.
+- Distance from frame center to the arms is important in the case of setting a different size of propellers.
+For example, you can fix 5 inches propellers on the QAV 250 Mini FPV Carbon Fiber Frame.

-- If you are a beginner, start with the inexpensive and small one with simple design.
+- If you are a beginner, start with the inexpensive and small one with a simple design.

 - Buy some extra propellers as you may get them damaged during flight crash if this is your first try.